andychoo7005/spay/README.md

 The keys in the key folder are fake.
-Please use ur own generated private-public to run.
+Please use ur own generated private-public key to make it works.